lukaskostka99/langchain-mcp-client/README.md

 - Export test results to JSON format
 - Performance metrics (success rate, average execution time)

+### Agent Memory
+- **Conversation Persistence**: Enable/disable memory for chat history
+- **Thread Management**: Separate conversations with unique thread IDs
+- **Memory Controls**: Clear memory, reset threads, set message limits
+- **Export/Import**: Save and restore conversation history
+- **Memory Analytics**: Track message counts, memory usage, and statistics
+- **Real-time Status**: Visual indicators for memory state and thread information
+- **Flexible Configuration**: Choose memory types and limits based on needs
+- **History Tool**: When memory is enabled, the agent gains access to a `get_conversation_history` tool that allows it to:
+  - Search through previous conversations
+  - Reference earlier discussions
+  - Summarize conversation topics
+  - Filter messages by type (user/assistant/tool)
+  - Access specific parts of the conversation history
+  - Clean, formatted output that's easy to read in the chat interface

 ## Future Improvements

 - **STDIO MCP Servers**: Support for connecting to MCP servers using standard input/output (STDIO) for more flexible server configurations.
 - ✅ **Test Tools Individually**: Implement functionality to test each tool individually from the UI to ensure they work as expected.
 - ✅ **Using Local LLMs**: Support for connecting local LLMs (Llama, DeepSeek, Qwen...)
-- **Agent Memory**: Introduce memory capabilities for the agent to retain context across interactions.
+- ✅ **Agent Memory**: Introduce memory capabilities for the agent to retain context across interactions.
 - **RAG (File Upload)**: Enable Retrieval-Augmented Generation (RAG) by allowing users to upload files that the agent can use to enhance its responses.

 ## Troubleshooting